hashmapinc/tempus-extensions/tempus-hbase-compaction/readme.md

 - Copy UDF to HDFS path specified by value of `hbase.dynamic.jars.dir`
 - Run **CREATE FUNCTION** as shown in below commands sqlline.py
+- Before executing the UDF below environment variables have to be exported else UDF will thrown a _RuntimeException_
+    - `export PHOENIX_CONN_PARAM="jedireborn.net:2181:/hbase-unsecure"` - For performing certain DB queries in the UDF.
+    - `export TAGLIST_TABLE=tag_list` - Table which stores the datatypes of URI.
+    - Optional `export UNCOMPACT_TABLE=td_uncompact` - By default uncompacted data is stored in _**tduc**_ table.
+This export makes it configurable.
 - Execute the below query to test the UDF.
-Uncompacted data will be upserted to a new table **_tduc_**
+Uncompacted data will be upserted to a either _**tduc**_ or as defined by env _**UNCOMPACT_TABLE**_
-- To delete the function run **DROP FUNCTION** wuery.
-It will delete meat data of the function from Phoenix.
 ##### Commands for Uncompaction
     $ hadoop fs -copyFromLocal PhoenixUDFs/target/uber-uncompact-0.0.1-SNAPSHOT.jar
     /apps/hbase/data/lib/uncompact.jar
+    $ export PHOENIX_CONN_PARAM="localhost:2181:/hbase-unsecure"
+    $ export TAGLIST_TABLE=tag_list
-    $ sqlline> CREATE FUNCTION UNCOMPACT(VARBINARY, VARBINARY, VARBINARY, INTEGER, VARCHAR, VARCHAR, BIGINT) returns VARCHAR ARRAY as 'com.hashmapinc.tempus.Uncompact' using jar
+    $ sqlline> CREATE FUNCTION UNCOMPACT(VARBINARY, VARBINARY, VARBINARY, INTEGER, VARCHAR, VARCHAR, BIGINT) returns VARCHAR as 'com.hashmapinc.tempus.Uncompact' using jar
     'hdfs://jedireborn.net:8020/apps/hbase/data/lib/uncompact.jar
     $ sqlline> select UNCOMPACT("VB", "Q", "TS", "NS", 'T1', 'T2', "ID")from tdc [where id = X |
     where id = X and STTS <= T2 and STTS >= T1];